pureooze/pureooze.github.io/src/blog/posts/2016-07-28-the-comprehensive-guide-to-apparmor-p1.md

 > Could it be done?
 Can Bob guarantee that other users would never be able to have unauthorized access to the file?

 ## Additional Notes
-[^complainmodestatus]complain mode status will still enforce any explicit deny rules in a profile
+[^complainmodestatus]: complain mode status will still enforce any explicit deny rules in a profile